ojeda-e/old.ojeda-e.github.io/_posts/2021-07-12-Simple_is_better.md

                         'CHOL':5 }    # Dictionary
     ```

--   Prefer list comprehensions over explicit lists.
+-   Prefer list comprehensions over explicit lists when you can create a list from an iterable.

 ```
 angle_list = [15, 30, 45, 60, 75, 90]    # explicit list  ❌

-angle_list = [i*15 for i in range(1,6)]  # list comprehension  ✅
+angle_list = [i*15 for i in range(1,7)]  # list comprehension  ✅
 ```

-- Concise variable names can be more effective in certain functions.
+- Concise variable names can make code easier and more effective to read.

+Concise names are easy to read and names may be even intuitive or common for
+other members of your team.

+For example, when working with lipid bilayers, it is very common to identify
+atoms by lipid type or by atom name.
+An effective way to ierate over items of
+the `dict_lipid_types` would be

 ```
+dict_lipids_ecoli = {'PC': 34,
+                     'PG': 33,
+                     'CL': 33 }

-for lipid_type, number in dict_lipid_types.items():
+for lipid_type, number in dict_lipids_ecoli.items():
     print(lipid_type, number)

 ```